-Bier's Method of Sub-Arachnoid Spinal Cocainisation has found no favour in this country.
+Rachi-cocainisation or Sub-arachnoid Spinal Cocainisation has found no favour in this country.
 It has been employed both in France and America, but the present trend of opinion seems to be towards its complete abandonment, unless, by some modification of the method, the untoward after-effects are minimised.